 While there is no super simple way to watch the game right from the parking lot (or campsite), there are some new options.
 The DISH Tailgater portable antenna is one of them.
 If you have DISH Network service, you can hook up this antenna and receiver package wherever you are.
 You can either add it to your current service or choose to do pay-as-you-go.

 Oh DIRECTV subscribers, we haven’t forgotten about you.
 But your system is just a bit more complicated.
 Because you need a whole portable satellite dish.
 The good news is, they have a whole kit that comes with a tripod.
 Created with RVer’s in-mind, it works just as well for folks who need some HD game time away from home.
 Again you have to be a Direct TV subscriber, and if you want games anywhere, that means NFL Ticket too.

-If you’re bringing your TV along for the ride you will want to make sure it is well protected.
-Afterall, it will be piled in with coolers, yard games, grills and folding chairs.
+If you’re bringing your TV along for the ride you will want to make sure it is well-protected.
+After all, it will be piled in with coolers, yard games, grills, and folding chairs.
 This padded carrying case makes it much easier to handle and also keeps it from getting bumped and dinged on the way.

 Tailgating Games to Keep You Entertained

 Whether you play with beer or water, pong has become a classic party pastime.
-And what better place to enjoy it than at a parking lot tailgate party.
+And what better place to enjoy it than at a parking lot tailgate party?
 This is the slightly classier version of the table you had in the basement of your college apartment.
-The cups sit nicely into little pockets so there is no slipping and spillage.
+The cups sit nicely in little pockets so there is no slipping and spillage.
 The table conveniently folds up neatly into a box with an easy-carry handle.

-Now that you’ve upped your tailgaiting game, let’s update your camping gear too.
+Now that you’ve upped your tailgating game, let’s update your camping gear too.
 Check out our post on Luxury Camping Gear and be the envy of the campground.
 Just getting started camping and need the basics?
 Read our Complete Guide to Buying a Sleeping Bag and our Complete Guide to Buying a Tent to get started with the essentials.